-In Alabama, small businesses are succeeding through the support of a network of angel investors, local organizations awarding small business grants, and regional financial institutions providing small business loans.
-No matter what you need the injection of capital for and no matter the sector, there is likely a myriad of possible funding options on the table for you and your business.
+Small businesses are succeeding through the support of a network of angel investors, local organizations awarding small business grants, and financial institutions providing small business loans.

 On this page: